xgreenrx-star/pwdongle/README.md

 ## Troubleshooting

-**BLE device not appearing in scan:**
+**Bluetooth device not appearing in scan:**
-- Ensure code `0000` was entered
+- Let countdown complete or select Bluetooth from boot menu
 - Check phone's Location permission (required for BLE on Android)
 - Try moving phone closer to device
 - Use "nRF Connect" app for most reliable scanning

 **TYPE/KEY commands not working:**
-- Verify device shows "BLE ACTIVE" screen after entering `0000`
+- Verify device shows "BLE ACTIVE" screen
 - Ensure PC recognizes device as USB keyboard
-- Check serial monitor for debug output
+- Check that both Bluetooth AND USB are connected

-**SD files not appearing in list:**
+**SD files not appearing in menu:**
 - Ensure the SD card is inserted and formatted (FAT32 recommended)
-- Use 4-digit filenames with `.txt` extension in the SD root (e.g., `0001.txt`)
+- Place `.txt` files in the SD card root directory
-- Up to 15 files are listed; additional files won’t appear but can still be typed by number if present
+- Up to 15 files are displayed
+- Verify files have `.txt` extension

+**Boot menu not appearing:**
+- Press BOOT button **during** the 3-second countdown (not before/after)
+- Hold button briefly until boot menu appears
+- Try shorter press if menu doesn't appear

 **Passwords not persisting:**
 - Use `ABOUT` command to verify persistence status